Gloucester Township Public Schools

 Triton Regional High School (1,103; Runnemede).
 Students from Gloucester Township attend one of the three schools based on their residence address; students from Bellmawr and Runnemede, the other two communities in the district, all attend Triton High School.

+Awards and recognition

+In 2022, the United States Department of Education announced that Glendora Elementary School was named as a National Blue Ribbon School, along with eight other schools in the state and 297 schools nationwide.

 Schools

 Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are: